23 best practices to send effective ecommerce email newsletters

 Providing value is key in cutting through the noise and reaching your customers in ways that they’ll keep choosing to open your email newsletters.

-To help you in this vital task, we’ve compiled a list of 23 best practices for ecommerce email newsletters.
+To help you in this vital task, we’ve compiled a list of 23 ecommerce newsletter best practices.
 Some are pulled from the industry’s biggest players, and some you won’t find anywhere else (we haven’t found a single article that mentions #17).

 - Planning Your Newsletter